codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 the flag is h4kit{self.points}

-now generate the code audit section and use the following sections
+now generate the code audit section and use the following sections #### What Does This Code Do? #### What Is the Flaw?

+also generate the exploitation steps and list them using a number format no

 ### 🚩Flag Captured: ``